alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-02.md

 to that set of participants,
 all participants must be visible.

+TODO: EXCISE DUPLICATION IN NEXT PARA

 For
+decentralised
-"virtual peer-to-peer"
+"virtual point-to-point"
 E2ESM solutions
-such as
+such as PGP-Encrypted Email
-"Email with PGP"
-or
+or Ricochet,
-(to a limited extent) "Ricochet", the set of participants is fixed by the author
+the set of participants
+is fixed
+by the author